moderndive/moderndive/vignettes/paper.md

 ## 2     2    42      4.21
 ```

-Let's do another example, this time using the Kaggle [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques){target="_blank"} practice competition (Figure \ref{fig:kaggle-1} displays the homepage for this competition).
+Let's do another example, this time using the Kaggle [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques){target="_blank"} practice competition (\autoref{fig:kaggle-1} displays the homepage for this competition).

 \begin{figure}